Trevor Larnach Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in MLB.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 21st in the league.

-- The Royals' 5.35 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 27th-ranked team ERA across all MLB pitching staffs (5.34).

-- Royals pitchers combine to surrender 36 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The Royals allow the fifth-most home runs in baseball (40 total, 1.4 per game).

-- The Royals are sending Lyles (0-4) to the mound for his sixth start of the season.
-He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.
+- Singer (2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched) makes the start for the Royals, his sixth of the season.

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he went six innings, allowing four earned runs while giving up four hits.
+- The righty last appeared on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up five hits.

+- The 26-year-old has put up an ERA of 6.67, with 8 strikeouts per nine innings, in five games this season.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.